 Feeling unwelcome, Amazon ditches plans for New York hub

-Amazon.com Inc will not move forward with plans to build a headquarters in New York after rising opposition from local politicians, one of the world's most valuable companies said in a statement on Thursday.
+Amazon.com Inc will not move forward with plans to build a headquarters in New York after rising opposition from local politicians, the third most-valuable public U.S. company said in on Thursday.

 NEW YORK: Amazon.com Inc abruptly scrapped plans to build a major outpost in New York that could have created 25,000 jobs, blaming opposition from local leaders upset by the nearly US$3 billion in incentives promised by state and city politicians.